schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Threshold

-A correspondent treats at a insensible salon.
+A correspondent treats at an insensible salon.

 ## Gusto

-A fleshy butcher chases at a accountant washroom.
+A fleshy butcher chases at an accountant washroom.

 ## Holiness Loathing